onep1xel/TheAccessAgency/content/work/mornington-peninsula-grants-for-accessibility.md

 - block: header
   background:  "#253148"
   color: light # light dark muted
+  heading: Accessible Business Grants – promotional materials
-  heading: Mornington Peninsula Shire - Grants for Better Accessibility
+  text: Mornington Peninsula Shire
-  text: What does access mean to business - and how can adoption be encouraged?

 - block: text
   background:  "#E8E8E8"
   content: |-

-    Mornington Peninsula Shire believes strongly in access and inclusion.
-Virginia Richardson, heading up the area, is a long-time advocate, Universal Design professional and champion of inclusion.
-The council grants were available for business to improve their access – physical and virtual – but how to get word out?
-And what does accessibility mean to local traders?
+    **What does accessibility mean to businesses on the Mornington Peninsula – and how can we encourage better accessibility?**

+    [**$5,000 grants**](https://www.mornpen.vic.gov.au/Community-Services/Disability-Access-and-Inclusion/Accessible-Business) were up for grabs when the [Mornington Peninsula Shire](https://www.mornpen.vic.gov.au/) (MPS) announced a program for businesses to become more accessible.
-    The Access Agency worked with the Mornington Peninsula Shire Disability Advisory Committee (DAC), ‘MP Business’ members and local council to see what messaging would cut through to encourage submissions.
+    Virginia Richardson, Diversity and Inclusion Manager at MPS and long-time advocate of Universal Design, headed up the push.
+We worked alongside Virginia and the Disability Advisory Committee (DAC) to see what messaging would cut through to business owners while being sensitive to the disability community.

+    Three topic areas emerged – ***Accessible Information***, ***Attitudes and Awareness*** and ***Physical Access***.
+A colour palette, icon set, and visual language was developed to help identify the main areas.
+Next, we to co-create an introductory video on the topic and design branded artwork for the online and printed checklists.

-    We needed to tap into a trader/operator mindset to see what resonated.
-Several sessions were held with the DAC and Council until the script for an explanatory video was developed.
+    Tapping into the mindset of a local trader, sessions with the DAC and Council helped us formulate the script for the video and Virginia produced the items in the available self- assessment checklists.
-    The video was accompanied by three access checklists – created by Virginia - to enable businesses to self-assess.

-    The video was shared on social media, and through digital channels – leading to the checklists and to the grant applications.
+    The video played part of the digital awareness campaign and lead to the webpage with the checklists and grant applications.
-    Not only did the community of businesses respond to the funding opportunities, they also developed an understanding of how access can help business efforts in the future.
+    Not only did the community respond to the funding opportunity, they also developed an understanding of how access can benefit their business and their community in the future.